How to Setup a Raspberry Pi Samba Server

 We can update the package list and all our packages by running the following two commands.

-2. Now that we have our Raspbian operating system entirely up to date, we can now proceed on to installing the Samba software to our Raspberry Pi.
+2. Now that we have Raspberry Pi OS entirely up to date, we can now proceed on to installing the Samba software.

 We can install the packages that we require to setup Samba by running the following command.